 - Transfer the dough into a mixing bowl with paddle attachment and mix it for a few minutes on low speed until the mixture is at room temperature, about 2 minutes.
 (No mixer?
 No problem.
 You can mix it with a wooden spoon!)

 - Add eggs one at a time, beating well after each addition.
 This will help to get egg absorbed into the dough quicker.
 Don’t add more than 2 eggs at a time!
-This is important, as you might not need to add all the eggs.
+This's especially important, as you might not need to the last egg.
 The dough should be smooth and shiny, thin enough to slowly fall into a ribbon, but too runny.
-(Read more details in the post above!)
+(See visual cues in the post above, or in the video!)

-- Bake for 30-35 minutes, or until the shells are puffed up and golden brown, one baking sheet at a time.
+- Bake, one baking sheet at a time, for 30-35 minutes, or until the shells are puffed up and golden brown.
 (Note: Don't open the oven door the first 25 minutes.)

 - After initial 30 minutes, quickly open the oven door and make a small slit on the side of shells, using a small sharp pairing knife.
 This allows the steam to escape and helps to dry out the inside of pastry shells.
 Bake for another 5 minutes, or until shells are crisp and golden brown.

 - Transfer the shells onto a wire rack and cool completely before filling.

 The choux pastry dough can be made and refrigerated for up to 3 days.
 Baked, unfilled shells can be stored at room temperature in an airtight container for 1 day, or frozen for up to 3 months.